What Is FinOps for Data Cloud Platforms?

 FinOps for Data Cloud Platforms requires continuous optimization at the workload level, where most cost and performance inefficiencies occur.
 Keebo addresses these challenges by providing autonomous warehouse optimization and workload intelligence across queries, storage, warehouses, and data health.

 Instead of stopping at visibility, Keebo continuously analyzes usage patterns and workload behavior in Snowflake and Databricks to identify inefficiencies in real time.
-It then automatically optimizes warehouse configurations based on performance guardrails you set, ensuring changes stay within defined performance and reliability thresholds.
+It then automatically adjusts warehouse configurations according to performance guardrails you establish, ensuring optimizations remain within the performance and reliability criteria you set.

 This approach reduces idle compute, improves resource utilization, and helps teams maintain more predictable data cloud costs without manual tuning.